-The DDA continued to make improvements to the Downtown District during the year ended June 30, 2019.
+The DDA continued to make improvements to the Downtown District during the year ended June 30, 2020.
+Work on the Hudson's block and, to a lesser extent, the Monroe block continued.
 The DDA continued its strategy to reinvent the Harmonie Park area as part of the new Paradise Valley Project.
 The Lower Woodward Improvement Program, a multi-year initiative to build new streetscapes, improve facades on buildings, and provide gap financing, which was a resounding success, was further extended to provide new looks to cross-streets.

 On June 19, 2013, the DDA announced a memorandum of understanding with other parties governing the potential future construction of a Catalyst Development Project ("Catalyst"), including Little Caesars Arena (the "Arena"), an event center that now houses the Detroit Red Wings hockey team and the Detroit Pistons basketball team.
 This Catalyst Development Project has allowed the DDA to restart collection of special tax increment financing revenue that would have otherwise left the City of Detroit.
-This is expected to continue to result in a large increase in future revenue, as the stadium is complete and ancillary development continues to come online.
+This has resulted in a large increase in revenue, as the project has reached its fruition.

 The DDA owns the Arena and leases it out for operations.
-Bonds were issued by Olympia Development and the Michigan Strategic Fund (the "MSF") for the construction of the Arena.
-The bonds issued by Olympia Development have been fully repaid, as discussed below.
-The MSF bonds were repaid in December 2018 when the DDA had its own bond issuance.
-The DDA bonds are repaid predominantly from the Catalyst Development Project tax increment revenue described in the previous paragraph.
+Bonds were issued originally in 2014, and have been refinanced twice by the DDA.
+They are being repaid utilizing the Catalyst tax increment revenue described in the previous paragraph.